Andrew-S-Rosen/QMOF/README.md

 The individual files uploaded to Figshare are described in greater detail below.

 1. `qmof_database.zip`: This contains the structures and tabulated properties of all structurally relaxed materials in the QMOF database.
 This is likely the data that you're looking for.
-You'll probably be most interested in the CSD-15750-opt directory inside the `.zip` file, as this contains tabulated properties for 15,750 DFT-optimized structures.
+You'll probably be most interested in the `optimized_structures` directory inside the `.zip` file, as this contains tabulated properties for 15,750 DFT-optimized structures.

 2. `vasp_files.zip`: This contains the raw VASP input and output files for the structurally relaxed MOFs in the QMOF database.
 It contains additional properties that may be of interest to some users, such as density of states (DOS), detailed population analyses, and other typical outputs.